PeronGH/comp202-revision/README.md

 ## [Notes](notes/)

-The notes are based on the lecture slides.
-We used Claude 3 Opus to generate them.
+The notes are based on the lecture slides and recordings.
+We used Claude 3 Opus and Gemini 1.5 Pro to generate them.